google/mug/README.md

 ```

 Differences are:
-* Works with an existing `ExecutorService`.
+* Works with any existing `ExecutorService`.
 * Supports in-flight tasks limit.
 * Thread **unsafe** input streams are okay.
+* Upon failure, all pending tasks are canceled.
 * Exceptions from worker threads are wrapped so that stack trace isn't misleading.
-* Upon failure, all pending tasks are canceled.

 Note that the above example will terminate if any picture fails to upload.
 If for example `upload()` throws `IOException` and an `IOException` should not terminate the batch upload, the exception needs to be caught and handled:
 ```java